Krzysztofe/godziny/README.md

 </div>

-## Do do

-* Fast tile movement on dragg and dropp componentscan cause issues with data transmission.
-To address this, it is necessary to implement JS throttling, which helps regulate the data transfer.

  ## Comments
 * The Firebase Config keys are not hidden in the .env file to allow access for setting up the project locally.